TidesDB GO API Reference

 Reset vs Free + BeginTxn

 For a single transaction, Reset is functionally equivalent to calling Free followed by BeginTxnWithIsolation.
-The difference is performance: reset retains allocated buffers and avoids repeated allocation overhead.
+The difference is performance, reset retains allocated buffers and avoids repeated allocation overhead.
 This matters most in loops that commit and restart thousands of transactions.

 B+tree KLog Format